JefTek/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0/New-MgSubscribedSku.md

     - `[Warning <Int32?>]`: The number of units that are in warning status.
   - `[ServicePlans <IMicrosoftGraphServicePlanInfo[]>]`: Information about the service plans that are available with the SKU.
 Not nullable
     - `[AppliesTo <String>]`: The object the service plan can be assigned to.
 Possible values:'User' - service plan can be assigned to individual users.'Company' - service plan can be assigned to the entire tenant.
     - `[ProvisioningStatus <String>]`: The provisioning status of the service plan.
-Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan)'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
+Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan).'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
     - `[ServicePlanId <String>]`: The unique identifier of the service plan.
     - `[ServicePlanName <String>]`: The name of the service plan.
   - `[SkuId <String>]`: The unique identifier (GUID) for the service SKU.